Nover11/SAKV/REBUTTAL_ICDE.md

 ## Appendix: Measured Table-II Anchors at `C = 1024`

 The following per-dataset CAKE and SAKV scores are transcribed from Table II of the submitted paper.
-Unlike the earlier synthetic reconstruction, no simulated segmentation, ACS, or ChunkKV per-dataset values are presented here.

 <details>
 <summary><strong>Mistral-7B-Instruct-v0.3</strong></summary>